yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 ## Context

-While implementing federation we have to represent federated persons to a local instance.
+While implementing federation we have to represent federated persons on a local instance.

-A federated person should be able to execute local actions (as it was a local user) without too many code changes.
+A federated person should be able to execute local actions (as if he was a local user), ideally without too many code changes.

 For being able to map the federated person reliable, the local representation has to carry a clear mapping to the original federated person.

 We get actor information as `{"actor": "https://repo.prod.meissa.de/api/v1/activitypub/user-id/1",}`.
-Find out whether this user is available locally without dereference the federated person is important for performance & system resilience.
+To find out whether this user is available locally without dereference the federated person every time is important for performance & system resilience.

 ## Decision